xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/shared.md

 - getOptions()

 All of them return providers: e.g. `SharedConfigurationState.getStartupInstance().getBootsrap()` would return `Provider<Bootstrap>`.
-This is required because target object might not be available yet, still there would be a way to initialize some logic with "lazy object" (to call it later, when object would be available) at any configuration stage.
+This is required because the target object might not be available yet, and there would still be a way to initialize some logic with a "lazy object" (to call it later, when the object becomes available) at any configuration stage.

 ## Main bundle

 It is assumed that there should be no need to access shared state from [main bundle](configuration.md#main-bundle).
-So [the only state-related method](configuration.md#hooks-related) actually assumed to be used by [hooks](hooks.md):
+So [the only state-related method](configuration.md#hooks-related) is actually assumed to be used by [hooks](hooks.md):

 ```java
 static class XHook implements GuiceyConfigurationHook {
     @Override